The index of a pair of pure states and the interacting integer quantum Hall effect: Integer Quantum Hall Effect

 \subsection{Many-body index}

 So far, we have shown how to associate an index to an SRE state in the presence of a $U(1)$-symmetry.
-The SRE assumption is used in two distinct steps: Firstly to ensure that the state has a gapped parent Hamiltonian, and secondly to show that the associated defect state is $\alpha$-locally comparable with the initial state.
-In both cases, the SRE assumption is a sufficient condition but in now way necessary.
+The SRE assumption is used in two distinct steps: first to ensure that the state has a gapped parent Hamiltonian, and second to show that the associated defect state is $\rho$-locally comparable with the initial state.
+In both cases, the SRE assumption is a sufficient condition but in no way necessary.
 In this section, we extend the index to invertible states.

 \paragraph{Stacking.} In the following we shall make use of \emph{stacking} which is a procedure to increase the number of internal degrees of freedom.
 For this, let $\cA^1$ and $\cA^2$ respectively be the CAR algebras over $\ell^2(\mathbb Z^2)\otimes \mathbb C^n$ and $\ell^2(\mathbb Z^2)\otimes \mathbb C^m$ for $n,m \in \mathbb N$.
 We denote by $\cA^1 \hat\otimes \cA^2$ the CAR algebra over $\ell^2(\mathbb Z^2)\otimes \mathbb C^{n+m}$.